Understand The Foreclosure Mediation Process

 — Stratford and Bridgeport foreclosure prevention attorney Tim Pletter

-Ambrogio, Pletter & Associates, LLC, is a well-established Connecticut law firm with offices in Stratford and East Haven.
+Ambrogio, Pletter & Associates, LLC, is a well-established Connecticut law firm with office in Stratford and East Haven.
 Since 1982, we have provided quality legal assistance and practical advice on debt relief-related issues.

 When Do I Need To Request Foreclosure Mediation?